Flashdance: Connection to MTV

-Flashdance is not a musical in the traditional sense as none of the characters sing or dance, although the Alex character is portrayed as an amateur dancer, but rather the songs are presented in the style of self-contained music videos.
+Flashdance is not a musical in the traditional sense as none of the characters sing or dance, but rather the songs are presented in the style of self-contained music videos.
 Its success has been attributed in part to the 1981 launch of the cable channel MTV (Music Television) since it was the first feature film to exploit the new popularity of music videos effectively.
 By excerpting segments of the film and running them as music videos on MTV, the studio benefited from extensive free promotion, establishing the new medium as an important marketing tool for films.
-In the mid-1980s, it became almost obligatory to release a music video to promote a major motion picture—even if the film was not especially suited for one.
+In the mid-1980s, it became common to release a music video to promote a major motion picture, even if the film was not especially suited for one.

 Legal action

 Suit against the filmmakers

-Flashdance was inspired by the real-life story of Maureen Marder, a construction worker/welder by day and dancer by night at Gimlets, a Toronto strip club.
+Flashdance was inspired by the real-life story of Maureen Marder, a construction worker by day and dancer by night at Gimlets, a Toronto strip club.
 Like Alex Owens in the film, she aspired to enroll in a prestigious dance school.
 Tom Hedley wrote the original story outline for Flashdance, and on December 6, 1982, Marder signed a release document giving Paramount Pictures the right to portray her life story on screen, for which she was given a one-off payment of $2,300.
 Flashdance is estimated to have grossed more than $200 million worldwide.
 In June 2006, the U.S. Court of Appeals for the Ninth Circuit in San Francisco affirmed a lower court's ruling that Marder gave up her rights to the film when she signed the release document in 1982.
 The panel of three judges stated in its ruling: "Though in hindsight the agreement appears to be unfair to Marder—she only received $2,300 in exchange for a release of all claims relating to a movie that grossed over $150 million—there is simply no evidence that her consent was obtained by fraud, deception, misrepresentation, duress or undue influence."
 The court also noted that Marder's attorney had been present when she signed the document.